stefanos-asi/Ecommerce-Project/PROJECTDESCRIPTION.md

 Conclusion:

-The objective of this project was to provide the audience with some key statistics about the top 5 products according to total sales in an interval of 13 months.
-This analysis can be used to draw conclusions about the best-sellers such as:
+The objective of this project was to provide the audience with some key statistics about the top 5 products, according to total sales, in an interval of 13 months.
+This analysis can be used to draw valuable conclusions about the best-sellers such as:

---The monthly sales pattern of each product detecting seasonality and best months
+--The monthly sales pattern of each product, detecting seasonality and best months

 --The size of difference between the top products in terms of sales, orders and returnship behaviour compared to all others using percentile ranking

---The smoothed trend of each product's sales and the prediction of the future SMA's movement (bullish or bearish)
+--The smoothed trend of each product's sales using SMA and the prediction of the future SMA's movement (bullish or bearish)